 In addition, as the studies above suggest, consuming enough omega-3 isn’t a quick fix when it comes to improving dry eye symptoms.
 It may take anywhere from 3 to 12 weeks of consistent daily use before you start feeling a difference.

 To make it simple for consumers, we’ve designed Omega Cure Extra Strength.
 Each pre-measured vial contains 3000 mg of EPA/DHA.
-In addition, as an ultra-fresh cod liver oil, the oil has no fishy taste or smell, making it easy to drink straight or add into juices, yogurt and smoothies.
+What’s more, as an ultra-fresh cod liver oil, the oil has no fishy taste or smell, making it easy to drink straight or add into juices, yogurt and smoothies.

 With the increasing use of computers and an ever-aging population, the number of people affected by dry eyes symptoms will undoubtedly continue to grow.
-As researchers, ophthalmologists, optometrists and patients can agree, we need lower cost, effective treatments options.
+As researchers, ophthalmologists, optometrists, and patients can agree, we need lower cost, effective treatment options.

-Looking at above research, omega-3 supplementation could be one such answer – and one that could have a bigger health impact than just treating the eyes.
+Looking at the above research, omega-3 supplementation could be one such answer — and one that can have a bigger health impact than just treating the eyes.

 As one of the participants in our study commented, using Omega Cure Extra Strength not only reduced her need for eye drops and gave her more comfort when using contact lenses.
 It also helped improve her focus and made her skin and hair softer.

 1. Evolution of Dry Eye Treatment: Focusing on MGD.
 TearScience.

 2. Harding, Mary.
 Dry Eyes.
 PatientPlus.
 December 12, 2014.

 3. Qiao, Jing, and Xiaoming Yan.
 Emerging Treatment Options for Meibomian Gland Dysfunction.
 Clinical Ophthalmology (Auckland, N.Z.)
 7 (2013): 1797–1803.
 PMC.
 September 9, 2013.